Willie Limond: Commonwealth lightweight title

-IBO Inter-Continental & WBU Lightweight title
+IBO Inter-Continental and WBU lightweight titles

-With the loss of his Commonwealth title, he defeated Martin Watson for the vacant IBO Inter-Continental title on 29 March 2008, at the Scottish Exhibition and Conference Centre, Glasgow on a unanimous points decision, which placed him back in the reckoning for a world title fight.
-This was followed by a points victory over Matt Scriven, before going onto challenge for the WBU lightweight title.
-Willie Limond was due to be fighting Zambian champion Godwin Mutampuka in Paisley on 27 February for the vacant WBU lightweight title but his opponent failed his medical, with rumours being it was due to being HIV positive.
-Instead, Limond fought Harry Ramogoadi to a points victory in a non-title bout.
+With the loss of his Commonwealth title, he defeated Martin Watson for the vacant IBO Inter-Continental title on 29 March 2008, at the Scottish Exhibition and Conference Centre in Glasgow on a unanimous points decision.
+In Paisley on 27 February 2009, Limond defeated Harry Ramogoadi on points victory in a non-title bout.

-Limond eventually got his chance, and fought English champion Ryan Barrett for the WBU lightweight title on 29 June.
-Limond won the bout at the Thistle Hotel, Glasgow by unanimous decision.
+Limond and fought Ryan Barrett for the WBU lightweight title on 29 May 2009 at the Thistle Hotel, Glasgow, winning by unanimous decision.

 Bout with Erik Morales

 On 11 September 2010, Limond took on former champion Erik Morales for the WBC Silver light-welterweight title.
-Limond started off strongly landing some clean shots, however the experience of Morales proved too much as in the 6th round he caught Limond with a blistering body shot.
-As a result, Limond went down three times in the sixth round and the referee called the fight off, awarding Morales a KO Victory.
+In the sixth round Limond was knocked down three times causing the referee to call the fight off, awarding Morales a stoppage victory.

-After Morales: new promoter, victory against Arek Malek and Crolla fight
+New promoter and Anthony Crolla fight

-After signing with promoter Tommy Gilmour, Limond scored an easy six-round decision over Polish journeyman Arek Malek at the Kelvin Hall, Glasgow in June 2011.
-On 25 November 2011, Limond fought Anthony Crolla for the British lightweight title but lost by unanimous decision.
-Englishman Crolla, a friend of Limond's, was the stronger in the latter rounds with the scorecard 120–108, 120-108 and 120–109.
-After the bout Limond refused to confirm that he would retire but instead consider his options.
+After signing with promoter Tommy Gilmour, Limond fought Anthony Crolla for the British lightweight title in Motherwell on 25 November 2011, but lost by unanimous decision.

-Limond comeback
+Commonwealth and British super-lightweight champion

-Willie returned from the Anthony Crolla setback with a routine 6 round win over Englishman William Warburton in Dundee, after moving up to light welterweight from lightweight.
-2013 began with a bang when Willie Limond fought fellow Scot Eddie Doyle, the unbeaten British masters champion, for the Commonwealth light welterweight title.
-Limond won in style, dropping his younger opponent twice before winning in the first round by way of TKO.
+Limond returned from the Crolla setback with a routine six round win over William Warburton in Dundee on 1 September 2012, after moving up to super-lightweight.
+He fought unbeaten Eddie Doyle, for the vacant Commonwealth super-lightweight title in Glasgow on 21 January 2013.
+Limond drooped his opponent twice, winning by technical knockout in the first round.

+He successfully defended his title with a unanimous decision win over Mitch Prince in Glasgow on 7 June 2013, before adding the British super-lightweight belt to his collection by defeating Curtis Woodhouse via majority decision, again in Glasgow, on 27 June 2014.
+Having vacated both titles, he challenged British super-lightweight champion Tyrone Nurse in Glasgow on 28 May 2016, losing by stoppage in the ninth round.

+Final fights

+Limond fought only three more times after 2016.
+He defeated William Warburton on points over six rounds in Glasgow on 6 June 2019.
+Almost three years later, on 13 May 2022, Limond best CJ Wood in Renfrew with his son, Jake, fighting on the undercard.

+His last fight was against Ricky Burns at Braehead Arena in Glasgow on 1 September 2023.
+Limond lost by stoppage in the eighth round.

 Death

 In April 2024, Limond suffered a seizure.
-After ten days at Monklands Hospital in Airdrie, North Lanarkshire, Limond died on 15 April 2024, at the age of 45.
+After 10 days at Monklands Hospital in Airdrie, North Lanarkshire, Limond died on 15 April 2024, at the age of 45.